Pecluvirus

 Pecluvirus is a genus of viruses, in the family Virgaviridae.
 Cereal crops and graminaceous weeds serve as natural hosts.
 There are two species in this genus.
 Diseases associated with this genus include: (SBWMV): green and yellow mosaic.
 The name of the genus is derived from Peanut clump virus: Peanut clump virus, giving rise to Pecluvirus.

 Taxonomy

-The following two species are assigned to the genus:
+The following species are assigned to the genus, listed by scientific name and followed by their common names: